 36 semester credit hours (SCH).

-33 semester credit hours for students with a B.B.A. in Accounting from TWU.
+33 SCH for students with a B.B.A. in Accounting from TWU.

 Students should enroll in MGT 5893 in their final semester of the program, as they will be required to integrate the knowledge and skills gained in all of the other required courses.
 For the Accounting program, ACCT 5493 is the capstone course and should be taken in the final semester of the program.
 All of the undergraduate accounting prerequisite courses and at least three of the other required graduate accounting courses must be successfully completed before the start of ACCT 5493.

 |Required Courses for M.B.A. major|

 |ACCT 5483||Accounting for Management Control||3|